Scion Transmission Problems and Causes

 Possible causes

-- Excessive bore wear inside the solenoid modulator valve happens due to continuous movements of the valve itself and resulting side-load on the bore.
+- Excessive bore wear inside the solenoid modulator valve happens due to continuous valve movements and resulting side load on the bore.
 This causes transmission fluid pressure spikes and leads to various shift issues.
 Aftermarket kits with upgraded valve and sleeve assembly allow the bore to be refurbished.

 Grinding noise or vibrations while driving